 Through UGC campaigns, companies are using photos, tweets, and videos submitted by consumers to produce engagement and interest in a way that is cost effective.
 But your brand could take a hit if you let unacceptable material onto your platforms.
 Before launching UGC campaigns, your business must institute a well-constructed policy that is enforced by a team of professionals.

-How can you prevent inappropriate user-generated content from landing on your company’s platform?
+How can you prevent inappropriate UGC from landing on your company’s platform?

 Answer: Implement profanity filters, image moderation, and video moderation, using both live teams and AI, to filter UGC.
 Moderating content is critical to making UGC work seamlessly for your company or clients.
 Stringent moderation can ensure UGC messaging remains relatively controlled, on brand, and beneficial to your bottom line.